netxms/netxms-doc/admin/installation.rst

 Agent
 -----

-  1. Download the latest version from http://www.netxms.org/download, if you don't have it.
+  1. Download the latest version from http://www.netxms.org/download/.
 You will need Windows Agent installer (named nxagent-VERSION.exe or nxagent-VERSION-x64.exe, for example nxagent-5.0.8-x64.exe).

-  2. Run the installer package on target server.
-Installation wizard will be shown.
+  2. Run the installer package on the target server.
+The installation wizard will be displayed.
      Follow the prompts until the |product_name| Server window opens:

      .. figure:: _images/win_agent_config.png

-     Enter IP address or host name of your |product_name| server.
+     Enter the IP address or host name of your |product_name| server.
 You can specify multiple management servers, separating them by commas.
 Press the Next button to continue.

-  3. Subagent selection window will open:
+  3. The subagent selection window will open:

      .. figure:: _images/win_agent_subagents.png

-     In this window, you can select which subagents you wish to load.
-Each subagent extends agent's functionality, e.g.:
+     In this window you can select which subagents you wish to load.
+Each subagent extends the agents functionality, e.g.:

 .. list-table::
    :header-rows: 1